MicahBear/api-testing/advice-generator-app-main/README.md

 ## Overview

 The goal of the project for me:

--Create simple UI frontend project
+- Create simple UI frontend project
--GET data from API
+- GET data from API
--Render data
+- Render data
--Allow users to click a button to GET new advice
+- Allow users to click a button to GET new advice
--Use CSS further
+- Use CSS further

 ### The challenge